Jordanw-86/D3js--Challenge/README.md

 3. Inside your local **git repository**

-4.

-5. Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged)—we've already included this plugin in your assignment directory.
+4. Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged)—we've already included this plugin in your assignment directory.

-## My Task

 ### 1. Core Assignment: D3 Dabbler (BASIC STATIC CHART)